wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

     >
       ---

-  - Drag 2 HTTP Request nodes into the flowabove append conversaton
+  - Drag 2 HTTP Request nodes into the flow above append conversaton
   - Connect the Green node edge from Branch to the first HTTP node and select Widget
   - Open the HTTP Request
   - Click on Transacton Actions